 All certificates require that students have completed MA-110, MA-114 or have equivalent experience.
 All coursework must be completed through Capitol College.
 Students must complete the specific courses listed for the certificate; no substitutions are permitted.
 Once the course requirements are completed, students must apply for the certificate in the Office of Registration and Records.
 A \$25 processing fee is due with the certificate request.
-A student must have a minimum cumulative GPA of 2.0 in all certificate.
+A student must have a minimum cumulative GPA of 2.0 in all certificate coursework to be awarded the certificate.